What can Augmented Reality be Used for in Business?

 As you surely know, online commerce is taking the retail world by storm, and paving the way for AR to take its rightful place on the retail throne.

-AR now allows shoppers to simply try products on like this.
-Or, for shoppers who prefer to go out in the real world, enables consumers to see more information about a product like this, where a shopper can use their smartphone to scan a product (or multiple products at a time) and to see the all of its ingredients.
-You can even filter the products, to see it according to the one with the most calories (or vice versa) or whatever your preference is.
+AR now allows shoppers to simply try products on.
+For shoppers who prefer to go out in the real world, enables consumers to see more information about a product like this, where a shopper can use their smartphone to scan a product (or multiple products at a time) and to see the all of its ingredients.
+You can even filter the products, to see it according to the one with the most calories (or vice versa) or your preference.

 AR in Real Estate and Architecture